bitovi/academy/src/typescript/07-functions/functions.md

 In this part, we will:

-- Annotate functions parameters and return values.
+- Annotate functions parameters and return values
 - Use optional parameters & rest parameters

-The exercise will have you update a function with TypeScript annotations.
+- Update a function with TypeScript annotations

+## Objective: Annotating Functions

-## Functions in TypeScript
+### Functions in TypeScript

 In TypeScript, we’re able to annotate function parameters to better guard our code.
 If the following, `add` is called  with two parameters that are not numbers TypeScript’s compiler will throw an error when compiled.